 In some cases, you may be able to take an university entrance exam.

-With your enrollment you must submit proof that you have participated in subject advising.
-The advising session must have taken place during the application period.
+With your application you must submit proof that you have participated in subject advising.

 Subject advising serves to clarify whether your chosen degree program is optimal in terms of your goals, whether its study is useful for you, and how you can balance studying with your life situation.
 Please take this advice early on.